 Manor Primary is a small, friendly school at the heart of the village community.
 We provide challenge and support at every level, and drive for success through our high expectations, in a safe and secure environment.
 Our teamwork develops respect and tolerance whilst valuing independence and creativity.
 We are forward-thinking and passionate about learning, inspiring children now, creating possibilities and building dreams.
 Above all else we are a happy school where life-long friendships are forged.

-We are a family-sized foundation school with a nursery, and are proud to be a part of the Tame Valley Cooperative Learning Trust (TVCLT) with 4 other local schools (Wilnecote Junior, Thomas Barnes Primary, Longwood Primary and Heathfields Infants).
+We are a family-sized foundation school with a nursery, and are proud to be a member of the Tame Valley Cooperative Learning Trust (TVCLT) with other local schools, Thomas Barnes and Longwood Primary, as well as other partner schools that we work closely with such as St Leonard's, Mary Howard, St Andrew's and All Saints.

 We are very proud of our school and the work we do here to raise all of our pupils' achievement and to ensure that all our learners make the very best possible progress.